michalbogdal/transaction-managers/README.md

 platformTransactionManager.rollback(transaction);

 ```
-and PlatformTransactionManager can implement any transaction manager (jta, jpa, hibernate, datasource, rabbit etc)
+and there is many PlatformTransactionManager implementation for instance (jta, jpa, hibernate, datasource, weblogic, rabbit etc)

-transaction can be also handled on lower levels:
+We can also go lower and handle transaction on datasource or sessionFactory level:
 ```java
 TransactionSynchronizationManager.initSynchronization();
 Connection connection = DataSourceUtils.getConnection(dataSource);